Mert-Eren-Karabulut/Squid-Proxy-Cache/README.md

 There are 2 ways of checking.
 You can download a file, delete it and download again to see if there is any speed difference.

 Other way is checking service from squid access log.
-To do so type '''sudo tail -f /var/log/squid/access.log''' and look for changes when you click on a website from a client device.
+To do so type ''' sudo tail -f /var/log/squid/access.log ''' and look for changes when you click on a website from a client device.
 You can also see HIT and MISSes from that document.

 I tested the system with 50MB test file and it was nearly instant when I tried to download it the second time.